Septh/ts-run/.github/README.md

 ## Differences with Node's built-in TypeScript support

-Since 22.6.0, NodeJS has [built-in support for running TypeScript scripts](https://nodejs.org/api/typescript.html#modules-typescript).
+Since 22.6.0, Node.js has [built-in support for running TypeScript scripts](https://nodejs.org/api/typescript.html#modules-typescript).
 At first, the feature had to be opted-in with the `--experimental-strip-types`, but it's been unflagged with 22.18.0 and is now always on.

 However, Node only supports [erasable TypeScript syntax](https://devblogs.microsoft.com/typescript/announcing-typescript-5-8-beta/#the---erasablesyntaxonly-option): it will throw on `enum`s, `namespace`s and a few other TypeScript niceties (those used to be supported with `--experimental-transform-types` but the feature has been abandoned and [removed in 26.0.0](https://github.com/nodejs/node/pull/61803)).

 So, to sum up: Node simply does not perform all the work `ts-run` does, especially transforming `enum`s and `const enum`s, parameter properties in classes, `import` statements, etc.

-> [!IMPORTANT]
-> Node's [`import.meta.main`](https://nodejs.org/api/esm.html#importmetamain) feature will always report `false` for scripts run through the `ts-run` executable.
-If you need to rely on `import.meta.main`, use the `--import` flag instead as shown above.

 ## TypeScript to JavaScript considerations